US Peace Memorial Foundation

 NAPF’s mission is to educate and advocate for peace and a world free of nuclear weapons, and to empower peace leaders.
-It offers educational resources including an e-newsletter, videos, books, publications, and a speakers bureau and has a campaign website dealing with law suits on behalf of the Republic of the Marshall Islands.
-The Foundation provides peace leadership courses and lectures and operates a peace store.
-It hosts an annual event Evening For Peace to present its Distinguished Peace Leadership Award and/or World Citizenship Award.
-It also sponsors an annual peace poetry contest with awards in several age categories.
+The foundation offers educational resources including a newsletter, publications, press releases, an annual peace poetry contest, videos, and it operates a store.
+It hosts an annual event, Evening For Peace, to present its Distinguished Peace Leadership Award and/or World Citizenship Award.
+It also sponsors an annual peace poetry contest.
 Founding Member, US Peace Memorial Foundation.

 Nuclear Watch New Mexico (founded 1999)